Trivia-Bot-Apps/trivia-desktop/README.md

 # Installation

-You can install the app directly or locally, we reccomend downloading the installer.
+You can install the app directly or locally.

-- Download the installer:
+- Download the installer (windows only):

   Download the installer [here](https://github.com/gubareve/trivia-desktop/releases).